Can an Arbitration Award Be Expropriated? Introductory Note to European Court of Human Rights: Kin-Stib and Majkic v. Serbia

 International Legal Materials, Vol. 49, p.
 1181, 2010

-The European Court of Human Rights recently ruled that failure to enforce an arbitration award amounts to violation of the right to peaceful enjoyment of possession.
+The European Court of Human Rights recently ruled that failure to enforce an arbitration award amounts to a violation of the right to peaceful enjoyment of possession.
 This note first summarizes the ruling in Kin-Stib and Majkic v.
 Serbia and then considers its implications.
 In particular, it discusses whether an arbitration award can be expropriated by a State by virtue of non-enforcement in domestic courts.

 This note concludes that under Kin-Stib and Majkic v.
 Serbia domestic arbitration awards, or to be more precise the contractual rights crystallized in such awards, are generally capable of being expropriated if the award is final and enforceable as such.